 A variety of pest control strategies and tools are available to integrate into a comprehensive program to manage the pest(s).
 These management strategies may include, but are not limited to, the

-a.
-Providing the customer with information about behaviors, conditions, and policies that allow pests access to the site, food, water, and habitat, so that the customer can understand and participate in the pest management process;
+- Providing the customer with information about behaviors, conditions, and policies that allow pests access to the site, food, water, and habitat, so that the customer can understand and participate in the pest management process

-b.
-Mechanical or physical methods such as, traps, vacuuming, steam cleaning, or physical barriers;
+- Mechanical or physical methods such as, traps, vacuuming, steam cleaning, or physical barriers

-c.
-Horticultural controls including, but not limited to, changing irrigation practices, treatment or removal of plants attracting pests and/or providing access to structure;
+- Horticultural controls including, but not limited to, changing irrigation practices, treatment or removal of plants attracting pests and/or providing access to structure

 In order to obtain the desired results it is essential to gain active cooperation between the customer and the service technician.
 Integrated pest management must take into account and be effectively coordinated with other relevant activities and programs that operate in and around a building.
 Whenever possible, a pest management perspective should be incorporated in procedures and plans involving cleaning, waste management, food service and handling, storage, and in the designs in the repair and /or alteration in construction.

-Customer and Eco-Wise Roles Crucial to the Success of an IMP Program
+Customer and Eco-Wise Roles Crucial to the Success of Integrated Pest Management